arthurfcrd/Tetris/README.md

 - Marathon: Clear 150 lines with no time limit
 - Ultra: Clear as many lines as possible within 3 minutes
 - Infinite: Play as long as you want in constant speed
-- [TODO] 1v1 multiplayer: each player has its own grid
+- Multiplayer: each player has its own grid

 ### Controls:
     - Left: move the tetromino left